About Witbe QoE Snapshots

 We also note that the fastest Video Initial Buffering Time has the lowest Witbe VQ-MOS score and the slowest Video Initial Buffering Time has the highest Witbe VQ-MOS score.
 This highlights particularly well the struggle OTT video mobile app’s engineers face when balancing load times and video quality.

-Customers in the United Kingdom appears to be benefitting from an overall satisfactory video viewing experience on mobile devices.
+Customers in the United Kingdom appear to be benefitting from an overall satisfactory video viewing experience on mobile devices.

 Focus on Prime Time